Marlin vs Swordfish: 5 Key Differences

 Written by August Croft

-Share this post on:
+Share on:

-Whether you’re familiar with fish or not, you may be wondering what the differences are between marlin vs swordfish.
+Whether you’re familiar with fish or not, you may be wondering what the differences are between marlin and swordfish.
 Given how similar these two fish are, it’s no surprise that some confusion can arise!
 Both marlin and swordfish are from the same fish family, known as billfins.
 However, they are different fish, and there are ways that you can tell them apart.

 In this article, we will compare and contrast marlin vs swordfish, including their physical differences and habits or patterns.
 By the time you finish reading, you should have a decent understanding of these differences and similarities.
 Let’s dive in and learn more about these fish now.

-Comparing Swordfish vs Marlin
+Comparing Swordfish vs. Marlin

 Marlin vs Swordfish